tildelowengrimm/talon/rules.md

 **Guard against the Talon** — This is the highest bid, a contract worth six times a take, and is more difficult than any of the previous bids.
 It is indicated with six tokens.

 After bidding, whoever had the last non-pass bid becomes the taker, everyone else is defending.
 In a five-player game the taker will have a partner, determined a little later.
 The taker is trying to accumulate a certain number of points by winning tricks.
-The defenders work together to prevent oppose the taker (and the taker's partner).
+The defenders work together to oppose the taker (and the taker's partner).
 The defenders share a score pile.

 If every player chose to pass, the hand is mulliganned.